 “Molly, it’s time to go.”
 Richard rose and offered an arm to his wife.

-We rose with them and said our good-byes.
+We walked with them to the front door and said our good-byes.
 We’d do this again next month, if we didn’t add an additional dinner or outing later this month.

 The front door shut and I retreated to the bathroom.
 Wilson followed me and rubbed my back until I was done puking the few remnants of breakfast I’d forced down.

 Besides, Evan would only tell him the same thing as before, that there hadn’t been enough time between the last baby and this one.
 I needed time to recover.
-Five babies is hard on anyone’s body and I’d had them nearly back to back with only the six month pumping break between each child.
+Five babies is hard on anyone’s body and I’d had them nearly back to back.
 I leaned against the cool marble wall.
 Wilson placed a wet cloth across the back of my neck.
 I took a deep breath as my stomach settled.

-It was our compromise— I participate in the family brunches in the main house and recover in the guest house where no offending aromas can send me back to the bathroom.
+It was our compromise—I participate in the family brunches in the main house and recover in the guest house where no offending aromas could send me back to the bathroom.
 I was asleep before I’d registered that I was in bed.